Battyeford railway station

 Battyeford railway station served the village of Battyeford in West Yorkshire, England.

 History

 Built by the London and North Western Railway and opened in 1900, the Leeds New Line linked Huddersfield and Leeds via the Spen Valley.
-It diverged from the existing LNWR line at Heaton Lodge Junction and passed under the L&YR Manchester Leeds line before crossing the River Calder on a girder bridge and continuing onto the Battyeford viaduct.
+It diverged from the existing LNWR line at Heaton Lodge Junction and passed under the L&YR Manchester Leeds line before crossing the River Calder on a girder bridge and continuing onto the 193 yard Battyeford viaduct.
 Battyeford station was situated at the northern end of the viaduct, with the platforms extending onto the span over Huddersfield road (now the A644).
-A large goods yard and shed were situated on the Leeds side of the station.
+A goods yard and shed were situated on the Leeds side of the station.
+The station was 4.5 mi north of Huddersfield, and 14.25 mi south of Leeds.

-The station has been demolished, with only the embankment north of the A644 remaining.
+The station closed to passenger traffic in October 1953, and the structure has been demolished, with only the embankment north of the A644 remaining.
+The line remained open for through traffic for almost twelve more years, finally closing completely in August 1965.
 The goods yard has been used for new housing (Littlemore Grove).